juji-io/site/blog/q-a-dashboard.md

 ![Add an answer to an unanswered question in Q&A Board](/assets/uploads/screen-shot-2020-06-30-at-10.17.20-pm.png "Add an answer to an unanswered question in Q&A Board")

-You can also add variations to both question and answers by clicking on the "+" sign on the right side of the textboxes.
-You might be wondering what are the other two buttons do on the right side of the answer's textbox.
+You can also add variations to both question and answers by clicking on the "+" sign on the right side of the textbox.